dlab-berkeley/Machine-Learning-in-R/README.md

 ## Slideshow

 The slides were made using [xaringan](https://github.com/yihui/xaringan), which is a wrapper for [remark.js](https://remarkjs.com/#1).
 Check out Chapter 7 if you are interested in making your own!
 The theme borrows from Brad Boehmke's presentation on [Decision Trees, Bagging, and Random Forests - with an example implementation in R](https://bradleyboehmke.github.io/random-forest-training/slides-source.html#1).

+## Getting started

+Open the [slides.html](/docs/slides.html) file in the docs folder to get started!